rduenasf/birding/docs/birds/rebnut.md

 scientific_name: "Sitta canadensis"
 order: "Passeriformes"
 family: "Sittidae (Nuthatches)"
 description: "Sitta canadensis is a species of bird in the Sittidae (Nuthatches) family.
-It has been observed 8 times."
+It has been observed 8 times.
+It has been photographed."
 species_group: "Nuthatches"
 species_code: "rebnut"

 sidebar_position: 374
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Sittidae (Nuthatches)
   - Nuthatches
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---